mrcloudland/mrcloudland.github.io/_posts/2014-07-01-learning-javascript-part-1.md

 The forEach() method is quite similar to the map() method, but it's more like a loop, where each of the values of the array is taken out and applied to the callback function and no value is returned.

+### Summary

-In summary, all these three methods take in a callback function and run the values from the array against the function.
+All these three methods take in a callback function and run the values from the array against the function.
 However, reduce() runs the next value with the result from the previous iteration and return a single final value, map() runs each of its values against the function and return an array containing each of the result, and finally forEach() runs each of its values against the function but it does not return any value.